icinganalysis/icinganalysis.github.io/content/basics/tools.md

 ![Figure_14 of NACA-TN-1598.
 Airspeed loss caused by ice accumulation on various components of airplane.
 Total airspeed loss, 41 miles per hour, from 204 to 163 miles per hour.](images/naca-tn-1598/Figure_14_naca_tn_1598.png)
-_from "Effects of Ice Formations on Airplane Performance in Level Cruising Flight.
+_from "Effects of Ice Formations on Airplane Performance in Level Cruising Flight."
 NACA-TN-1598, 1948. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068605)_

 As a final proof that everything works as intended, flight tests in natural icing conditions are conducted.